 The majority of these cofactors are covalently bound to the enzyme and are not very expensive.
 Thereby, the lyases' cofactors do not establish a barrier to their commercialization.
 The requirements for lyases' cofactors differ as per their different sources.

 Lyase deficiency, which is also referred to as HMG-CoA lyase deficiency, is given as a rare inherited disorder, which causes a mess in the metabolism of amino acid leucine and also prevents the body from synthesizing ketones, which are used for energy production during the body's food lacking periods.
 This condition could be inherited in an autosomal recessive pattern, which means that both copies of the gene in every cell undergo mutations.

-Usually, the lyase deficiency symptoms express within the life's first year and primarily include vomiting, diarrhoea, dehydration, lethargy, and weak muscular development.
-During the lyase deficiency episode, blood sugar concentrations may be either extremely low or hypoglycemic and a few harmful compounds would be accumulated to cause the blood to becomes quite acidic.
+Usually, the lyase deficiency symptoms express within the life's first year and primarily include vomiting, diarrhea, dehydration, lethargy, and weak muscular development.
+During the lyase deficiency episode, blood sugar concentrations may be either extremely low or hypoglycemic and a few harmful compounds would be accumulated to cause the blood to become quite acidic.

 Whereas, if it is left untreated, the disorder could even initiate convulsions, coma, breathing problems, and also death.
 Infection, strenuous exercise, and other physical stresses may probably give rise to bouts with the symptoms of lyase deficiency.